BLEWBURY BORN MEN

 He left the Garland at an unreadable date sometime in 1916 though and spent until May 31st 1917 on a ship whose name I cannot decipher before spending two months from June 1st 1917 on Moon class destroyer HMS Peyton.
 Transferred to shore based duties now, towards the end of he war he spent time in Malta before returning to the UK and being invalided out of the service on February 26th 1919.
 It does not list a reason for this.

-Married a girl called Bessie King in 1926 in the Wallingford district, died Wokingham 1955.
+He married a girl called Bessie King in 1926 in the Wallingford district, died Wokingham 1955.

 Stoker Walter W(illiam) Aldridge – Born in Blewbury on 18th February 1892, Walter was a farm labourer when he joined the Navy as K16194 on 11th September 1912.Aged 20 years he was 5ft 2 inches tall with brown hair and blue eyes with what is described as a fresh complexion.
 He was identifiable by scars on his right thumb and the third finger on his left hand.
 Prior to the war starting he served on HMS Hawke, then a depot ship, which was converted to an armoured cruiser and then sunk on 15th October 1914.
 He had been transferred to the light cruiser Liverpool a year prior as fortune would have it.
 Walter was serving on Blenheim, a depot destroyer, at the outbreak and went over to the Dardanelles campaign on her in March 1915.
 Whilst in this campaign a sister ship, HMS Wolverine (Beagle class destroyer) had a 1st class stoker killed on 27th August 1915 and Walters service record shows he was transferred to the Wolverine on 1st December 1915 for a period of six months.
 He sailed home on this ship so may have been a replacement for the lost man.
 He saw the war out on HMS Greenwich, another destroyer and remained with that ship until October 1919, still in service.
 After a brief spell on land at a training depot he was posted to HMS Dido for two months before returning back to the land training depot for nearly a year.
 On 7th July 1921 he was invalided out of Naval service with Organic Heart Disease and paid his war gratuity.
 He was granted as serving for twelve years according to his record.